anchetaWern/yellowpill/README.md

 - Script for creating new tables and fields executes a dozen of times
 - Cannot create new tables for newly created databases
 - UI Issues
+- Ordering of fields doesnt work
+- Ordering of fields doesnt work if the ordering will affect the ordering of other fields.
+This might require multiple queries but maybe its just an issue with the JavaScript code.

 ##Configuration